mattdesl/gh-readme-scrape/README.md

   --rename, -r     rename filenames to the Markdown anchor text --timeout=n      ms timeout before failing a request (default 4000ms) --verbose        log all requests
+  --auth           authorize the readme request with GH API
 ```

 The `repository` can be a full URL to the repository, or a shorthand like `gilbarbara/logos`.